Zero Hour Contract Holiday Pay Entitlement

 In practice, a zero hour contract is used to describe various different types of casual agreements used by employers in need of an accessible pool of workers in response to fluctuating demand or temporary staff shortages.
 This could be to deal with the demands of seasonal work or special events, such as hospitality work.
 These types of contract are also especially prevalent with bank work for the NHS and gig economy work, such as Deliveroo cyclists and Uber drivers.

 Notwithstanding the casual nature of a zero hour working arrangement, there are statutory rights and obligations that still govern that working relationship.
-Perhaps of most significance here is the statutory right to be paid the national minimum wage and the right to be granted a minimum level of paid holidays.
+Of most significance here is the statutory right to be paid at least the national minimum wage and the right to be a statutory minimum amount of paid holiday per year.

 As such, having accepted the offer of work and having undertaken that work, the individual will be entitled to be paid a minimum rate of pay per hour for the number of hours worked.
 The worker will also begin to accrue paid holiday entitlement as per the statutory minimum requirement.